jsotiro/cypress-das-zap-buprsuite/README.md

 npm run zap-local:shutdown
 ```

-There are many other scombinations, all explained below
+There are many other scombinations, all explained below.
+Please note that this is a PoC and simiplicity is chosen over some [OWASP ZAP remote security considerations](####Dockerised OWASP Security Considerations)

 ## Overview